umitkacar/Problem-Solving-Code-Snippets-Resource-Curation/README.md

 - ✅ **Relevant** (solving current problems)
 - ✅ **Described** (why this resource matters)

+### 🔍 Quality Over Quantity

+We follow the **"Curator's Eye"** principle:
+- If a resource doesn't add unique value → ❌ Skip it
+- If a code snippet is just a variation → ❌ Skip it
+- If an example doesn't teach something new → ❌ Skip it
+- If it genuinely helps solve a problem → ✅ Include it

 ## 🌟 What Makes Us Different

 | Traditional Repos | Our Approach |